Leaving the USA: guide for Americans moving abroad 2026

 More and more Americans are moving abroad, and there are plenty of good reasons.
 Some want a lower cost of living, better healthcare, or a slower pace of life.
-Others are looking for new career opportunities, tax benefits, or just an adventure.
+Others are attracted by the affordable cost of high-quality healthcare and overall cost of living in countries like Panama and Portugal, which also offer lenient residency requirements and appealing lifestyles.

 At the same time, moving abroad isn’t just about the positives.
 It comes with challenges like visa paperwork, cultural adjustments, and financial planning.
 But with the right preparation, it can be one of the most rewarding decisions you ever make.